coreos/coreos-assembler/docs/gangplank/usage.md

 ### Menu vs Buffet

-Gangplank, with the exception of local podman mode, is intended to run as in the CoreOS Assembler container.
+Gangplank, with the exception of local podman mode, is intended to run in the CoreOS Assembler container.
 Prior to Gangaplnk, a considerable amount of time was spend keeping pipelines, JobSpecs and COSA code-bases in sync.
 Gangplank seeks to eliminate the mismatch by being part of CoreOS Assembler.
 Once started, Gangplank will be re-executed as a new pod that has suitable permissions and resources to build a CoreOS variant.
 When running on OpenShift or Kubernetes, Gangplank will use its pod specification to create worker pods.
 In other words, Gangplank is tightly coupled to its corresponding COSA container.

 The origin pod (the first instance of Gangplank) handles the orchestration of workers by:
 - parsing the environment